CS480UIC/dbs-ngo_management/documentation/glossary.md

 Attribute Name: resource_id Type: INTEGER Description: This specifies the resource id that was used by an organization.
 Attribute Name: organization_id Type: INTEGER Description: This describes the organization id that made usage of a particular resource.
 Attribute Name: usage_count Type: INTEGER Description: This describes the amount of resource used by an organization.

+>8) Entity: donor.
+Attribute Name: donor_id Type: INTEGER Description: Uniquely stores the donor id of a record in a table.
+Attribute Name: First_name Type: VARCHAR(20) Description: First name specifies the string for the first name of the donor.
+Attribute Name: last_name Type: VARCHAR(20) Description: The last name specifies the string for the last name of the donor.
+Attribute Name: birth_date Type: DATE Description: Specifies the date of birth of the donor.
+Attribute Name: Address Type: VARCHAR(75) Description: specifies the address for the donor.
+Attribute Name: email Type: VARCHAR(25) Description: Stores the email-id of the donor.
+Attribute Name: phone Type: CHAR(10) Description:Stores the mobile number of the donor.
+Attribute Name: num_of_donations Type: INTEGER Description:Stores the  number of donations made by the donor before signing up for this NGO.
+Attribute Name: last_donation Type: DATE Description:Stores the date of last donation made by the donor before signing up for this NGO.

+>9) Entity: employee.
+Attribute Name: employee_id Type: INTEGER Description: Uniquely stores the employee id in employee records of a table.
+Attribute Name: First_name Type: VARCHAR(20) Description: First name specifies the string for the first name of the employee.
+Attribute Name: last_name Type: VARCHAR(20) Description: The last name specifies the string for the first name of the employee.
+Attribute Name: ssn Type: CHAR(10) Description:Stores the social security number of the employee.
+Attribute Name: organization_id Type: INTEGER Description:Stores the organization to which an employee belongs.
+Attribute Name: birth_date Type: DATE Description: Specifies the date of birth of the employee.
+Attribute Name: Address Type: VARCHAR(75) Description: specifies the address for the employee.
+Attribute Name: email Type: VARCHAR(25) Description: Stores the email-id of the employee.
+Attribute Name: phone Type: CHAR(10) Description:Stores the mobile number of the employee.

+>10) Entity: volunteer_support_cause.
+Attribute Name: volunteer_id Type: INTEGER Description: This describes the id of a volunteer that would want to provide support for a cause.
+Attribute Name: support_cause_id Type: INTEGER Description: This describes the id of a cause which is being supported by a volunteer.

+>11) Entity: donation_donation_type.
+Attribute Name: transaction_id Type: INTEGER Description: This specifies the id of a transaction which is done for a specific donation type.
+Attribute Name: donation_type Type: VARCHAR(20) Description: This specifies the donation_type in which donation is made for a transaction_id.

+### Handling plural attributes:
+> Entity: volunteer, Attribute: support_cause_id.
+A volunteer can choose to support multiple causes, which makes it a plural attribute.
+This was handled by creating a new dependent table volunteer_support_cause.    with composite primary key (volunteer_id, support_cause_id) which also act as foreign keys to entities volunteer and cause respectively.

+> Entity: donation, Attribute: donation_type.
+A donation transaction can include multiple types of donation, which makes it a plural attribute.
+This was handled by creating a new dependent table.    donation_donation_type with composite primary key (transaction_id, donation_type) and transaction_id acts as a foreign key to the donation entity.